filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

                                                         /tmp/backup.cbor
 ```

-3. If during this procedure, you ended up changing the `multiaddr` of your `markets` process to a different host and/or port, you must update miner's `multiaddr` on-chain.
-Otherwise, clients wishing to make deals with you won't find you any longer.
+3. If during this procedure, you ended up changing the `multiaddr` of your `markets`
-instance is publicly exposed at a different location compared to your existing
+process to a different host and/or port, you must update miner's `multiaddr` on-chain.
-monolith miner, you also need to update your `multiaddr` on-chain to advertise
+Otherwise, clients wishing to make deals with you will no longer be able to connect to
-the correct address to clients:
+your node.

 ```shell
 lotus-miner actor set-addrs <NEW_MULTIADDR>
 ```

-#### 4. Move the DAG store directory to the markets node repository (optional)
+#### 5. Move the DAG store directory to the markets node repository (optional)

 If you are running a lotus version with a DAG store, you can optionally move the
 DAG store directory to the lotus markets repository, to avoid having to reindex